-- Contractor will provide twelve (12) foundational trauma-informed 101 training for adults and other members of the community that interact with the youth participants (parents, teachers, probation officers, service providers, community, etc.) to create traumainformed supports for youth. - iii.
+- trauma-informed 101 training for adults and other members of the community that interact with the youth participants (parents, teachers, probation officers, service providers, community, etc.) to create trauma-informed supports for youth. - iii.
 Childcare, refreshments and/or incentives will be provided as needed to encourage participation. - iv.
-Referrals/resources will be provided to adult participants as appropriate. - v.
+Referrals/resources will be provided to adul participants as appropriate. - v.
 Contractor will work in collaboration with BHRS staff to connect and support warm handoff of interested cohort youth to leadership engagement opportunities provided through the Office of Diversity and Equity (ODE) Health Ambassador Program for Youth and Alcohol and Other Drug (AOD) youth prevention programs.